 We found that pausing the video was necessary because all of the discussion notes were shown on a power point presentation.
 The screens were shown briefly in the video, but not long enough to write down the information.
 Pausing was effective, but here is a pro-tip for you: snap a quick picture of the screen with your phone or tablet!

 Having the “slide” on your phone allows you to look at it as Julie was talks, so you can copy down each of the bullet points as she explains them rather than having to copy them all at once and then squeeze in your notes.

 It’s safe to say that we all filled pages upon pages with notes whether the Brave Writer Lifestyle was new to us or something we were quite familiar with.

 When Saturday came to a close and the last session was over, our final discussion was brief.
 Most of us felt ready to go home and process the information, including myself.

 Truly, it had been a fantastic twenty-four hours that we set aside for ourselves.
 We laughed and learned.
 We we were energized and challenged.
 The time spent this weekend was good for ourselves, our homeschools and even our parenting.

-And it made me even more excited about the Brave Writer retreat in July!
+And it made me even more excited about the Brave Writer retreat!

 Mary is a homeschooling mom of four kids, ages 13, 11, 9 and 6.
 She loves to travel, read, teach, and blog.
 Her families adventures in travel, homeschooling and life are recorded at her blog, Not Before 7.